sudha3636/AWS-Projects/README.md

 1.Logged into the AWS Console.

-2.Navigated to CloudFormation and created the stack, which required to create the related resources like VPC, Region, DBSubnets,EFS Mounttarget SecurityGroup, AppInstance SecurityGroup.
+2.Navigated to CloudFormation and created the stack, which required to create the related resources like VPC, Region, DBSubnets,EFS Mountarget SecurityGroup, AppInstance SecurityGroup.

 ![image](https://github.com/user-attachments/assets/f29aa2e0-1c7b-4072-a806-1d5d0df416de)